 Historical Context of the Baltic Crusades

-The Baltic Crusades, spanning roughly from the late 12th century through the 14th century, were a series of military campaigns launched by Christian kingdoms and religious orders against the pagan tribes inhabiting the eastern and southern shores of the Baltic Sea.
-Unlike the crusades to the Holy Land, these campaigns were driven not only by religious zeal but also by territorial ambition, economic interests, and the desire to control key trade corridors.
-The primary actors included the Teutonic Knights, the Kingdom of Denmark, the Kingdom of Sweden, the Polish Dukes, and the Archbishopric of Riga.
+The Baltic Crusades, spanning from the late 12th through the 14th centuries, were a series of military campaigns launched by Christian kingdoms and religious orders against the pagan tribes of the eastern and southern Baltic shores.
+Unlike the crusades to the Holy Land, these campaigns were driven by religious zeal, territorial ambition, economic interests, and the desire to control key trade corridors.
+Primary actors included the Teutonic Knights, the Kingdom of Denmark, the Kingdom of Sweden, the Polish Dukes, and the Archbishopric of Riga.
 Their targets were diverse: the Prussians, Livonians, Estonians, Semigallians, and later the Grand Duchy of Lithuania, which remained pagan until the late 14th century.

 By the early 13th century, the region was fragmented into numerous small tribal territories with limited political centralization.
-Trade existed, but it was often disrupted by raids and shifting alliances.
+Trade existed but was often disrupted by raids and shifting alliances.
 The crusades imposed a new political order: conquered lands were organized into bishoprics, monastic states, and vassal territories under Christian rule.
-The most prominent of these was the State of the Teutonic Order, which controlled a vast territory from the Vistula to the Gulf of Finland by the mid-14th century.
-This consolidation created a relatively stable environment that was conducive to the expansion of commerce, especially along the Baltic coast.
+The most prominent was the State of the Teutonic Order, which controlled a vast territory from the Vistula to the Gulf of Finland by the mid-14th century.
+This consolidation created a relatively stable environment conducive to expanding commerce, especially along the Baltic coast.

 The Transformation of Baltic Trade Networks